New Mexico gunman who killed 3 wore bulletproof vest, left note

 Those wounded in the attack include Farmington police Sgt.
 Rachel Discenza and New Mexico State Police Officer Andreas Stamatiadas.
 The officers were treated at a local hospital and released.

-Police are probing Wilson's access to weapons and concerns about his mental health prior, and efforts are underway to subpoena medical and school records that might shed light on any mental issues.
+Police are probing Wilson's access to weapons and concerns about his prior mental health, and efforts are underway to subpoena medical and school records that might shed light on any issues.

+"We have been talking with family members and trying to do more investigation into his mental health that appears to — early on — to be a factor," Hebbe said.

+At the same time, Hebbe said, "there did not appear to be significant indications that ... something was going to happen that day."

+Two days before the attack, Wilson purchased additional ammunition magazines, police said.

-Authorities said it appears he shot indiscriminately at vehicles, while bullets also struck seven homes and 11 vehicles.
+Authorities said it appears he shot indiscriminately at vehicles, and bullets struck 11 of them along with seven homes.

-Additional weapons and ammunition were found at the home he shared with his father, but Hebbe said he did not appear to have organized those before he left the house.
+Additional weapons and ammunition were found at the home Wilson shared with his father, but Hebbe said he did not appear to have organized those before he left the house.
+The suspect had access to over 1,400 rounds of ammunition and 10 other weapons at the time of the attack.

 "He planned to use the three weapons he had," Hebbe said, "and he went outside and he did just that."